 If you’ve ever visited Hawaii, you know that the culinary delights are on another level.
 From local favorites to international delicacies, the islands have no shortage of must-visit hot spots for food.
 Whether you’re a local or planning a trip, there is always something to eat…and honestly – I’m always on a quest to find the best food!
 So, today, I’m sharing 15 restaurants to visit in Hawaii.
-I’m sharing everything from fancy places to hole-in-the-wall foodie finds that can’t be missed when you travel to Hawaii.
-15 Must-Visit Restaurants In Hawaii – let’s do this…!
+I’m dishing everything from fancy places to hole-in-the-wall foodie finds that can’t be missed when you travel to Hawaii.
+So without further ado… 15 Must-Visit Restaurants In Hawaii – let’s do this!

 1. Vintage Cave – Honolulu, Oahu, Hawaii